 Safety in Algeria can be a very misleading topic.
 Knowledge about the country is little, and tourists are often afraid to come due to what they’ve heard.
 Belive me, it’s possible to travel in Algeria without organised tour!
 In the end of this article, I will tell you how to get from Algiers to Tipaza and you will see how easy it is.
 Now let’s see the marvellous complex of Tipaza ruins and fall in love with this city of Gods!

 Roman heritage in Algeria – Tipaza

 Ancient ruins in Tipaza offer the opportunity to discover history of civilisations as well as the close relationship between the North Africa and the Roman Empire.
-Tipaza is on the UNESCO heritage list together with other ancient Roman cities in Algeria like Timgad or Djemila.
+Equally ruins in Rome, Tipaza is on the UNESCO heritage list together with other ancient Roman cities in Algeria like Timgad or Djemila.
 As ruins in Tipaza are close to Algiers, they are the most popular to visit by tourists.
 You can meet some foreigners there as well as plenty of locals having a bath in the sea near ruins.

 Set on three small hills the ruins of the ancient Roman city overlook the Mediterranean Sea.
 On the archeological site you will see theatre, amphitheatre, basilicas, villas and forums, avenues, baths and fountains.
 It’s a nice walk discovering the ruins with a great view on the sea.

 Ticket costs 100da, which is ~$0.50.
 In front of the entrance there are plenty of souvenirs stands.

 Tipaza & Camus